Domestic Violence

 • The victim fabricated the story.

-• The conduct was too minor to be considered a criminal offense.
+• The conduct was too minor to count as a crime.

-• Prosecutors cannot prove their case beyond a reasonable doubt.
+• Prosecutors lack evidence beyond a reasonable doubt.

-The U.S. State of California has approximately 40 million residents.
-Domestic violence affects children, adults, and elders.
-California residents made approximately 161,123 domestic violence-related calls in 2019.
+California has around 40 million residents.
+Domestic violence affects adults, children, and seniors.
+In 2019, Californians made approximately 161,123 calls related to domestic violence incidents.

 Continue Reading Read Less